CVE-2020-28243 (2) SaltStack Minion Denial of Service via Argument Injection

 rather than the package being passed as a single argument.
 This is probably an oversight by the developer who implemented the shlex.split

 fix as package names typically do not contain spaces.
+You might be looking at this and thinking, so what? where’s the vuln?

 Well this can be used to perform argument injection into the dkpg-query